To ensure all students are treated fairly and consistently, the Creighton University School of Law has various policies and procedures in place.

 - A currently enrolled student may request any or all directory information not be released by completing and filing with the Registrar’s Office a statement entitled “Student Request to Restrict Directory Information.”
 Such filing of this request shall be honored for the remainder of the term in which the request is filed, except that such restriction shall not apply to directory information already published or in the process of being published.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Creighton University to comply with requirements of FERPA.

 The name and address of the office that administers FERPA are:

 Washington, DC 20202-4605

-Alcohol may not be served at any event in the law school or on University grounds without the prior, written permission of the julieolson [at] creighton [dot] edu (Assistant Deans for Student Services) or the Dean.
+Alcohol may not be served at any event in the law school or on University grounds without the prior, written permission of the assistant dean for student services or the dean.
 Student organizations seeking to serve alcohol at their event should plan well in advance so that they can secure and complete all required forms.

 Violation of this policy by a student organization will result in the responsible students being asked to resign their positions from the organization and the organization forfeiting any remaining funding for the academic year.
 Further violations by the organization could result in the permanent disbanding of the organization at Creighton Law School.
 Violation of this policy by students planning an event for the SBA will result in the responsible students being asked to resign from their position with the SBA.
-The SBA may be required to place all funds and expenditures under the supervision of the Assistant Deans for Student Services or the Dean.
+The SBA may be required to place all funds and expenditures under the supervision of the assistant dean for student services or the dean.

 Course Handouts/Distribution Center